kiall/esp8266-dimmer/README.md

 Issues Not Yet Fixed:

 * More space behind D1 (Triac) would be better, to allow for a larger heatsink.
+* 3v3 + GND power inputs for programming without a mains connection should be labeled on the board.
 ### v1.1:

 Fixes: